-Research Funders: Step 4 represents the heart of the landscape analysis, which is gathering the data.
-To uncover the data you identified in Step 3, use all the resources at your disposal such as the foundation’s website, IRS filings, and annual reports; and reports released by advocacy groups and watchdogs.
-For some funders, you may not be able to find all the data you want or maybe the quality of the data is questionable.
+Research Funders: Step #4 represents the heart of the landscape analysis, which is gathering the data.
+To collect the data you identified in Step 3, use all the resources at your disposal such as the foundation’s website, IRS filings, and annual reports as well as reports released by advocacy groups and watchdogs.
+For some funders, you may not be able to find all the data you want or the quality of the data may be questionable.
 If you believe the data you’ve found are incomplete or of questionable quality, you’ll want to note that in your report.
 You’ll also want to note where your data came from so you can cite the sources in your final report.

 Present the Data: You’ve determined what data to collect, you’ve created the templates to collect the data, and you’ve reviewed and polished the data.
 The final step is to present the data to decision-makers at your organization.
 Some organizations may want to see a lengthy, detailed written narrative.
-However, for most organizations, a short summary document or PowerPoint will be preferred that highlights key takeaways such as X foundation’s average grant amount is this amount, 90% of Y foundation’s money goes to this program area, all funders surveyed prioritized X, etc. Of course, you’ll have the data to refer to if needed, but providing decision makers with the key points and recommendations on next actions is probably a good way to proceed.
+For most organizations, the preferred method will be a short summary document or PowerPoint that highlights key takeaways such as X foundation’s average grant amount is X dollars, 90% of Y foundation’s money goes to this program area, all funders surveyed prioritized X, etc. You’ll have the detailed data to refer to if needed, but providing decision- makers with the key points and recommendations on next actions is probably the best way to proceed.

 Use the Data to Make Informed Decisions: The point of going through the landscape analysis is to help the organization to make informed decisions about its funding strategy.
 The results of a landscape analysis can also influence an organization’s structure, programs, and services.
 Does the data show that several funders are moving away from funding certain types of projects or work in certain geographic regions?
 If so, the information may suggest that it could be time for the organization to reconfigure or scale back one or more of its units or teams in anticipation of decreased funding.